Substra/substra/references/sdk.md

  - `retry_timeout (int, optional)`: Number of seconds before attempting a retry call in case of timeout.
 Defaults to 5 minutes.
- - `insecure (bool, optional)`: If True, the client can call a not-certifed backend.
+ - `insecure (bool, optional)`: If True, the client can call a not-certified backend.
 This is for development purposes.
 Defaults to False.
  - `debug (bool, optional)`: Whether to use the default or debug mode.